Search our website

 Where and When

-We meet at the Church Building (details here) for our Sunday Services with one at 9:30am and another at 11:00am.
+We meet at the Church Building (details here) for our Sunday Service starting at 10am.
+For your first visit, we recommend arriving 10-15 minutes early to ensure you get a parking space and find somewhere to sit before the service begins.
 When you arrive, you should be greeted by someone on our Welcome Team who will be wearing a Welcome lanyard.

-We serve tea, coffee and biscuits in the hall between the services.
+We serve tea, coffee and biscuits from 10am, before the service begins.
 It is a great way to meet people, or simply take time to find your bearings.
-We ask for a small contribution towards the refreshments.
-If you are coming to the 11.00 service, refreshments will be available from about 10.15 onwards.
+All refreshments are free.

-Accessibility: There is wheelchair access through the Community Hall, and a sound loop for anyone who needs it.
+Accessibility: There is wheelchair access, and a sound loop for anyone who needs it.
 Please let one of the Welcome Team know on your arrival and they will help you to get set up.
-There is a disabled toilet at the back of church as well as in the hall.
+There are disabled toilets in the main foyer.

-Our Services
+Our Service

 images: Services